The most valuable outcome was enabling children to experience a day at the beach, many of whom had never been to the beach or seen the sea before.

 What can we fund through this round of the Outdoor Essentials Grant?

-• Any UK state-funded Ofsted (or regional equivalent) registered Secondary or High School with a priority for those with a higher than average percentage of pupils eligible for free school meals
+- Any UK state-funded Ofsted (or regional equivalent) registered primary, middle or secondary school with a priority for those with a higher than average percentage of pupils eligible for free school meals

 Who do we prioritise?

-• Schools that are located in areas of high deprivation and/or have pupils who are living in challenging circumstances
+- Schools that are located in areas of high deprivation (including rural schools) and/or have pupils who are living in challenging circumstances

-• Schools who are committed to enabling Outdoor Learning and see environmental engagement as an important part of education
+- Schools that are committed to enabling Outdoor Learning and see environmental engagement as an important part of education

-• Schools who can demonstrate that Outdoor Learning has a wider benefit to families and their local community
+- Schools that can demonstrate that Outdoor Learning has a wider benefit to families and their local community

 Application process